Space-Eternity-3/Space-Eternity-3/ServerReady/README.txt

 system to require from players the valid SE3 account to join.
 You will also be able to customize your server address.
 Start your server to see the instruction.

-If you want to protect your connection using wss:// protocol, search how to do that in the internet.
+If you want to protect your connection using wss:// protocol, search how to do this in the internet.
 If you will be using a proxy, go to "config.json" file and change "trust_proxy" option to "true".
 If you don't use any proxy, it's not safe to activate it.